ag-grid/ag-grid/grid-community-modules/angular/projects/ag-grid-angular/README.md

 ## Supported Angular Versions

-This package is published in the Ivy distribution format with a minimum dependency of Angular v12.
-If you are using Angular v8-11 then you will need to use the `@ag-grid-community/angular-legacy` package instead.

 See Angular [Version Compatibility](https://ag-grid.com/angular-data-grid/angular-compatibility/) for which versions of Angular are supported by each AG Grid version.

 ## Features